Government of Sri Lanka

-The Government of Sri Lanka (GoSL) (ශ්රී ලංකා රජය; இலங்கை அரசாங்கம்) is a parliamentary system determined by the Sri Lankan Constitution.
+The Government of Sri Lanka (GoSL) (ශ්රී ලංකා රජය; இலங்கை அரசாங்கம்) is a semi-presidential republic determined by the Sri Lankan Constitution.
 It administers the island from both its commercial capital of Colombo and the administrative capital of Sri Jayawardenepura Kotte.

 Constitution

 The Constitution of Sri Lanka has been the constitution of the island nation of Sri Lanka since its original promulgation by the National State Assembly on 7 September 1978.
-It is Sri Lanka's second republican constitution and its third constitution since the country's independence (as Ceylon) in 1948.
+It is Sri Lanka's second republican constitution and its third constitution since the country's independence (as Ceylon) in 1948, after the Donoughmore Constitution, Soulbury Constitution, and Constitution of 1972.
 As of October 2020, it has been formally amended 21 times.

 Executive branch

-The President, directly elected for a five-year term, is head of state, chief executive, and commander-in-chief of the armed forces.
+The President, directly elected for a five-year term, is head of state, head of government, chief executive, and commander-in-chief of the armed forces.
 The election occurs under the Sri Lankan form of the contingent vote.
 Responsible to Parliament for the exercise of duties under the constitution and laws, the president may be removed from office by a two-thirds vote of Parliament with the concurrence of the Supreme Court.

 The President appoints and heads a cabinet of ministers responsible to Parliament.
-The head of government and the president's deputy is the prime minister, who leads the ruling party in Parliament.
+The president's deputy is the Prime Minister of Sri Lanka, who leads the ruling party in Parliament.
 The President can dissolve the cabinet and appoint a new one at any time.